brianjking/dueling-docs/source/faq.rst

 How can I contact Dueling Dogs via email?
 ------------------------------------------

-* You can contact Dueling Dogs via the `Dueling Dogs Website <https://duelingdogs.net/contact-us/>`_ contact page.
+* You can contact Dueling Dogs via the `Dueling Dogs Contact Us page <https://duelingdogs.net/contact-us/>`_

 How do I access the Dueling Dogs main website?
 ----------------------------------------------------